AUDIO VERSION: YouTube Podbean

 HOW THE SYSTEM WAS ABUSED

 There are two main groups involved in performing sacrifices: the people and the priests.
 Both of them had the power to corrupt the system because they both depended on each other.
 In 1 Samuel (which is part of Period 4), we learn about a corrupt priest named Eli and his two evil sons who are intentionally messing up people’s sacrifices.
 As a result, the people are very distressed until Yahweh intervenes and kills the rebellious priests.
-Before He does, Yahweh tells all three men that their sins will never be forgiven—in other words, they’re going to Hell (see Three Priests Who Went to Hell).
+Before He does, Yahweh tells all three men that their sins will never be forgiven—in other words, they’re going to Hell.
 Mishandling the sacrifices offered to God was serious business.

 In Period 6, we will find many cases of the common people being the ones to do the abusing.
 In Nehemiah, the people keep refusing to bring any tithes to the Temple.
 This leaves the priests strung out with no income.
 As a result, the priests pack up and go home, and the whole sacrificial system is shut down.
 It is this rebellious behavior on the part of the people that Yahweh is addressing in this famous passage from Malachi 3: